Who are we? Mark Attwood

 Who are we?
 Tamar Mason

 Artists M to X (listed alphabetically)

-For the latest prints from The Artists' Press click here
+Take a look at the latest prints from The Artists' Press

 In 2005 Tsila joined The Artists’ Press as a press assistant.
-He enjoys working around people and through interactions with all the people that come to the studio he comments that he has learns a lot.
-“I feel motivated when I see people like Robert Hodgins, it is amazing to have that kind of energy at that age”.
-Judith Mason encourages him by giving him books to read and he is fascinated by the kaleidoscope of people that he has met.
+He enjoys working with people and through interactions with all the people that come to the studio, he comments that he has learnt a lot.
+“I feel motivated when I see people like Robert Hodgins, it is amazing to have that kind of energy at that age."
+Judith Mason encouraged him by giving him books to read and he is fascinated by the kaleidoscope of people that he has met.
 He elaborates “people like Ditiro Makwena.
-He told me a lot of things about witchcraft and traditional life back in Botswana, in his slow quiet manner of storytelling”.
+He told me a lot of things about witchcraft and traditional life back in Botswana, in his slow quiet manner of storytelling."

-Tsila is fascinated by politics and follows the local and national scene carefully, “it is a good subject, it makes your mind grow as you learn how people are doing things”.
-He is concerned that people are more interested I making money out of their political positions at the moment than in making sure that there is effective delivery of basic services; “everyone is shouting to make money”.
+Tsila is fascinated by politics and follows the local and national scene carefully, “it is a good subject, it makes your mind grow as you learn how people are doing things."
+He is concerned that people are more interested in making money out of their political positions at the moment than in making sure that there is the effective delivery of basic services; “everyone is shouting to make money."

 Take a look at the Tamarind Institute's website